SendiAp/Remaining/README.md

-## I’ll tell you something about German sausages, they’re the wurst
+## What do you call a dad that has fallen through the ice?
+A Popsicle.